AviatrixSystems/Docs/HowTos/custom_mapped_solution.rst

  Same virtual CIDR for multiple customer sites cannot be used.

 .. important::
  This document applies to both Aviatrix Transit and AWS Transit Gateway (TGW).
-"Forward Traffic to Transit Gateway" needs to be enabled under S2C connection in Avaitrix Transit Gateway case.
+"Forward Traffic to Transit Gateway" needs to be enabled under S2C connection in Aviatrix Transit Gateway case.

 Terminology Definitions
 --------------------------